Baseball Hall of Fame: Which Players Will Appear on Ballot for First Time in 2023?

-Which new players are eligible for Baseball Hall of Fame in 2023? originally appeared on NBC Sports Chicago
+Which new players are eligible for Baseball Hall of Fame in 2023? originally appeared on NBC Sports Washington

 Making the Baseball Hall of Fame is impressive on its own, but being a first-ballot Hall of Famer is all the more special.